camdenreslink/code.camdenreslink.com/content/dev/fun-tricks-with-mono-cecil-in-fsharp/index.md

 CIL bytecode is what gets generated when you compile a .NET application.
 This bytecode then gets run using a CIL compatible runtime (.NET Framework, .NET Core, or Mono).

-TODO: Graph depicting Source File -> CIL Bytecode -> Runtime executing code on processor
+{{< figure-resource resource="img/source-bytecode-runtime.png" >}}

 If you've never seen CIL Bytecode before, try installing an extension for Visual Studio called [ILSpy](https://github.com/icsharpcode/ILSpy) (coincidentally, this tool was written using Mono.Cecil, the topic of this blog post).
-This tool will allow you to right click on a method or class in Visual Studio and select "Open code in ILSpy".
+This tool will allow you to right click on a method or class in Visual Studio and select "Open code in ILSpy" from the context menu.
 A window will appear with the IL instructions that correspond to that method or class.

 {{< figure-resource resource="img/screenshot_ILSpy.png" >}}